verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 To re-run all computations and reproduce the results, one selects "Reproducible Run," which will run scripts to reproduce the paper results.
 One first must clone the capsule under the menu Capsule->Duplicate to set up a variant with write permissions.

 We next explain what this "Reproducible Run" process does.
 Note that while we have set it up with sufficient runtime to re-run a subset of the results (all except Tables 2 and 3), we suggest reviewers look at the prior runs and logs just discussed due to the long runtime and limited computational time available on CodeOcean.
 If there are any issues with this or reviewers experience runtime limitations, please let us know and we will try to have the quotas increased.

+To reproduce a subset of the results (Sections 4.2 to 4.4), which reduces the computation time from ~14-15 hours to ~2 hours one can replace (uncomment) the `%RE_cav23_short` call in line 18 of `run_codeocean.m` with `RE_cav23_short`, and replace the `run_cav23.m` call in line 19 of `run_codeocean.m` with `%run_cav23`.
+Then, select "Reproducible Run".
+Once it is complete, all the results __except for__ Table2.txt and Table3.txt will be generated.
+The results can be accessed under the _logs_ tab in the last executed run.

-As the smoke test, after duplicating the capsule to make it editable, we would recommend modifying the `run_codeocean.m` script to just run only two experiments instead of the full `run_cav23.m`.
-This can be done by replacing (commenting out) the `run_cav23.m` call in line 19 of `run_codeocean.m` with `%run_cav23.m`, and adding the following lines to the script (lines 20-24):
+As the smoke test, after duplicating the capsule to make it editable, we would recommend modifying the `run_codeocean.m` script to just run only two experiments instead of the full `run_cav23`.
+This can be done by replacing (commenting out) the `run_cav23.m` call in line 19 of `run_codeocean.m` with `%run_cav23`, and adding the following lines to the script (lines 20-24):

 ```
 cd NNV_vs_MATLAB/rl_benchmarks